Uminosachi/inpaint-anything/README.md

 To download the model:

 * Launch this application.
-* Click on the "Download model" button next to the [Segment Anything Model ID](https://github.com/facebookresearch/segment-anything#model-checkpoints).
+* Click on the `Download model` button next to the [Segment Anything Model ID](https://github.com/facebookresearch/segment-anything#model-checkpoints).
   * The SAM is available in three sizes.
 The sizes are: Base < Large < Huge.
 Please note that larger sizes consume more VRAM.
 * Wait for the download to complete.
 * The downloaded model file will be stored in the `models` directory of this application's repository.